 |Shared By:||Leo Paik on Dec 31, 2001|

-The exact details of the FA are unknown to me but I believe this line is as described below based upon the fixed equipment on the route and the information from Rossiter's Dream Canyon/Boulder Canyon guide.
+The exact details of the FA are unknown to me, but I believe this line is as described below based upon the fixed equipment on the route and the information from Rossiter's Dream Canyon/Boulder Canyon guide.
 This is an obscure but compelling aid line up the middle of Lost Angel.
-It follows the prominent R-arching dihedral.
+It follows the prominent, right-arching dihedral.
 Apparently attempts have been made to free some, if not all, of this route.
 Bring at least a gallon of water if done in the summer.
 It comes into the sun about 1pm.

 Likely this route will go clean.
 We were only 2 pins away.

 IF YOU DON'T WANT BETA, PLEASE READ NO FURTHER.
 Otherwise, here's the poop:

 P1.
 There are probably at least 3 possible starts for the first pitch.
 You can follow the most direct line up the first pitch of Earth Voyage past 5 bolts to a 2 bolt anchor.
 This requires a brief bit of 5.9 climbing to the 1st bolt, then a cam or two and a hook move about mid pitch, and high-stepping the bolts to reach a small ledge.
 Alternatively, you can do a bit of free climbing with the 1st pitch of Archangel 5.9 past 3 bolts to a 2 bolt anchor just R of Earth Voyage's 1st anchor.
 Finally, a line of more traditional features lies between these starts and can finish on either anchor, C2.
 50 feet.